MicroShed/microshed-testing/README.md

 [![License](https://img.shields.io/badge/License-ASL%202.0-green.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Gitter](https://badges.gitter.im/MicroShed/microshed-testing.svg)](https://gitter.im/MicroShed/microshed-testing)

-# Goals
+# Why use MicroShed Testing?

+MicroShed Testing offers a fast and simple way of writing and running true-to-production integration tests for Java microservice applications.
+MicroShed Testing exercises your containerized application from outside the container so you are testing the exact same image that runs in production.

+MicroShed Testing aims to:
-1. Simple to setup
+1. be easy to get started with
-1. Work with any JavaEE or MicroProfile runtime
+1. work with any Java EE, Jakarta EE or MicroProfile runtime
-1. Provide true-to-production tests that are easy to write and fast to run
+1. provide true-to-production tests

 # How to use in an existing project: